 Battery state and software support

-Not confirmed: No public source on this page can certify the present battery state of health or current software status of a specific used car.
+Not confirmed: No reliable public dataset on this page can certify the present battery state of health or current software status of a specific used car as of April 8, 2026.

 Action: Require diagnostics, service history, and seller video evidence before you price the car like a healthy executive EV.